Hawk3388/face-search/README.md

 python main.py
 ```

-The program will prompt you for an image path:
+The program will prompt you for an image path.
+Enter the path to an image containing the person you want to search for:

 ```bash
 Path to image: <image-path>